 “What?” the president asked.
-“Are you saying that our officers were responsible this?”
+“Are you saying that our officers were responsible for this?”

 “Yes John, they were responsible for those acts.
 And I put a stop to it.”
 Admiral Moore paused.
-“They may be our enemy but they’re still human.
-Those that were responsible have been punished accordingly under the USMJ and the Articles of War.”
+“They may be our enemy but they’re still Human.
+Those that were responsible have been punished accordingly under the UCMJ and the Articles of War.”

 “What of those POWs that were hurt?
 Where are they now?”

 “They were stabilized aboard my flagship as per my orders and have been transferred to military hospitals in orbit.
 After they’ve been attended to, they will be transferred to the POW prison camp outside of Parma.”

 “Good,” the president replied.
 “Thank you for bringing this to my attention; I will communicate this to the Admiralty.”

 “Thank you, John.
 The Human Federation may be our enemy but that doesn’t mean that we should be butchers to them.
 I hold myself and the officers under me to a higher standard than that.
 We can’t have shit like this happen, not now, not ever.
 If word of this were to get out, then I would anticipate that the Human Federation would do the same to our own.
 I publicly dealt with the situation and made sure all the POWs, especially the injured ones, saw me personally seeing justice done.
 I made sure they were tended to by our best physicians and surgeons.
 I wanted to make sure they knew we weren’t just a bunch of jackbooted thugs.”